-CASCADING failure of the transmission network of a power grid has a great negative impact on the operation of the network.
-While unusual, it can cause blackouts and considerable losses, both operational and economical.
+C ASCADING failures of the transmission network of a power grid have a great negative impact on the operation of the network.
+While infrequent, it can cause blackouts and considerable losses, both operational and economical.
 Such events are triggered by failures in either the power lines or the substations.
-The vegetation, climate or accidents make power lines more susceptible to failure than substations.
-Both failures can also occur due to attacks.
+Vegetation and climate make power lines more susceptible to failure than substations.
+Both failures can also occur due to cyber-physical attacks [1].

-Different from data flows, power lines carry electric flows, which cannot be intentionally managed but follow the laws of physics.
-Once a power line fails, the lost power flow is automatically carried over the remaining lines, and these additional flows may make one or more of the operating lines exceed the capacity.
+Different from data flows, power lines carry electric flows, which cannot be freely determined but follow the laws of physics.
+Once a power line fails, the power flows over the remaining lines are automatically redistributed, and these changes of flows may make one or more of the operating lines exceed the capacity.
 Power lines can carry excessive flows for some period of time before they are heated up to a certain level and become inoperable.
-A cascading failure can be initiated once one or more power lines fail.
+Cascading failures can be initiated once one or more power lines fail.